-The remains of one tower and some earthworks.
-The ruins are on private land with no public access permitted but there is an information board and it is possible to see the remains from the road.
+Greenhalgh Castle consists of the remains of one tower and some earthworks.
+The ruins are on private land with no public access permitted but there is an information board and the remains can be seen from the road.

 Car Parking Option